jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 And _finally_, time to work on ray-sphere intersections!
 (But only after a walk break.)

 Sphere time!
 Oh, the meme potential.

+# 05Feb2020

+Back to work!
+Okay, this `intersection` object will prove interesting.
+Since it stores a reference to the intersected object, I predict that I'll have to think more about Rust lifetimes while implementing this than I have for all the preceding code.
+Huh, this _first_ stab at it hasn't been too bad but the proof is in the eating of the pudding and I still haven't really taken a bite.